 This is a personal blog post for those of you that might be thinking of what to pack in your hospital bag for your upcoming hospital visit for your natural labour or caesarean section birth.
 I’ve written this list as I recently had a baby right in the middle of lockdown...

 Exploring on weekends has been temporarily paused.
 As you know, we are in the midst of the biggest pandemic the world has ever seen.
-To all our followers and visitors, we would like to let you know that our online store will remain open, however we will NOT be shipping out anything as of today, until the worst of this is over.
-We feel this is the most responsible way to participate in controlling the spread of the virus.
+To all our followers and visitors, we would like to let you know that our online store will remain open.
+This blog will be updated to keep you up to date with changes in our shipping times and destinations due to the pandemic.

 This Valentine’s Day I’ve chosen to write a blog about self-care and self-love and how these are not selfish, but a necessity especially for mums – because you can’t give from an empty cup.
 You can only give love when you love yourself, when you are kind to yourself, then love will overflow to those around you.